TencentARC/ArcNerf/docs/datasets.md

 - dense_reconstruct: If true, run dense_reconstruct and get dense point cloud and mesh.
 ### Mask/Segmentation estimation
 - TODO: We may add it in the future.
+- But for now you can use external tools to extract the mask, and put it under `mask/xxx.png` in the data_dir.
 ### Volume regression from mask
 If mask is provided, we use all masks in training set to get the 2d bbox, and simply regress a 3d volume for the object.
 This help to get the close approximation of the bounding volume, which could be helpful in modelling for some explicit